renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/core-abilities/index.md

 ### Large PR

 #### Motivation
-Pull Requests can be very long and contain a lot of information with varying degree of relevance to the pr-action.
+Pull Requests can be very long and contain a lot of information with varying degree of relevance to the pr-insight.
-We want to be able to pack as much information as possible in a single LMM prompt, while keeping the information relevant to the pr-action.
+We want to be able to pack as much information as possible in a single LMM prompt, while keeping the information relevant to the pr-insight.

 #### Compression strategy
 We prioritize additions over deletions: